dennis199441/blockchain/README.md

 # blockchain
 This is a simple blockchain implementation.
+There are three objects:
+1. Parameters
+2. Block
+3. BlockChain

 ## Parameters
 Parameters objects define the necessary data for Block objects